Streamr XDATA (XDATA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Streamr XDATA Historical Price

-According to the latest data gathered on Streamr XDATA live price page, the current price of Streamr XDATA is 0.01767451USD.
-The circulating supply of Streamr XDATA(XDATA) is 697.15M XDATA , giving it a market capitalization of $12.31M.
+According to the latest data gathered on Streamr XDATA live price page, the current price of Streamr XDATA is 0.0168972USD.
+The circulating supply of Streamr XDATA(XDATA) is 697.15M XDATA , giving it a market capitalization of $11.78M.

 The Streamr XDATA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XDATA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.